bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 -One for the Siamesse Decision Network with two losses: "ARTUR PALOMINO CODE2.ipynb"

-## CODE  "ARTUR PALOMINO CODE1.ipynb" STRUCTURE
+## 3.CODE  "ARTUR PALOMINO CODE1.ipynb" STRUCTURE

 This code is for testing different configurations for a VGG with single loss.